mledwards/grunt-filepath/README.md

 In your project's Gruntfile, add a section named `filepath` to the data object passed into `grunt.initConfig()`.

 In the example below, we're:
-1. Recursing through the 'test' folder
+1. Recursing through everything in the 'test' folder
 2. Ignoring any files or folders that contain the strings in the ignore array
 2. Finding the string '@@path'
 3. Replacing it with the relative file path prefixed with the base variable 'https://mywebsite.com/'.